SiniNumminen/website/_pages/7-projects.md

 ## New Global of Aalto University 2015–2016

 I am a member of an [interdisciplinary innovation and action research network New Global](http://newglobal.aalto.fi){:target="_ blank"}.
-Through action research, experimentation, co-creation this network aims to foster the necessary capabilities for co-creating frugal and reverse innovations in global systems.
+Through action research, experimentation and co-creation this network aims to foster the necessary capabilities for co-creating frugal and reverse innovations in global systems.

 {% imager New_Global_logo.png|left|60% %}